apmadsen/app-runtime/docs/0.0/runtime/application/get_application_path.md

 ## get_application_path() -> _str_

 Returns the path of the main module.
+If running in a Python shell, the path of the executable is returned.